Gustavus J-Term 2022: Olympic Quest: Examining the Ancient and Modern Olympics of Greece and Italy

 Anticipated accommodations will include hotels and youth hostels.

-The anticipated program fee be between $6,950 and $7,600, depending on final enrollment and arrangements.
-The fee includes roundtrip flights from Minneapolis to Europe; all lodging and local transportation in Greece, Bosnia, and Italy; two meals per day; supplemental travel accident and sickness insurance; and instruction, guides, activities, entrance fees and excursions.
+The program fee will be between $6,400 and $7,200, depending on final enrollment and arrangements.
+The fee includes roundtrip flights from Minneapolis to Europe; all lodging and local transportation in Greece and Italy; two meals per day; supplemental travel accident and sickness insurance; and instruction, guides, activities, entrance fees and excursions.
 Students should budget approximately $300 to $400 for one meal per day and personal expenses.

 All Gustavus Adolphus College students who meet the general study away requirements are welcome to apply.

 Students must complete the online application by May 1, 2021.